- Additional Positions at AU

 - "Open Economy Models of Growth and Distribution," in A Modern Guide to Keynesian Macroeconomics and Economic Policies, edited by Eckhard Hein and Engelbert Stockhammer.
 Cheltenham, UK: Edward Elgar, 2011.
 Mathematical Appendix

-Additional Information: Robert A. Blecker researches international trade, open economy macroeconomics, the value of the dollar and the U.S. trade deficit, economic integration in North America, the Mexican economy, the limits to export-led growth strategies in developing countries, and trade policy in the U.S. steel industry.
+Blecker researches international trade, open economy macroeconomics, the value of the dollar and the U.S. trade deficit, economic integration in North America, the Mexican economy and the limits to export-led growth strategies in developing countries.
 His teaching areas include international economics, macroeconomics, history of economic thought, and political economy.